Jiajie-Lin23/CTPP/README.md

 # CTPP
-This repository contains the implementation of a **Core Tree Labeling** algorithm designed for graph processing and analysis tasks.
+This repository contains the implementation of a **TRIM** algorithm designed for graph processing and analysis tasks.
 The key components include a main program (`CoreTreeLabeling.cpp`) and a header file (`CoreTreeLabelling.h`) that implements the core logic.

 ## Directory Structure
 - ├── `CoreTreeLabelling.cpp` — Main program entry point